Carlo Pelanda: Futurization, 2003

 Pelanda describes the possible birth of an era where historical limits on human life and actions can be overcome.
 Anthropogenic dominance over matter, information and energy can lead to the elimination of biological and ecological constraints, as well as the political, social, cultural, and economic conditions that have hindered human progress.

-There exists in our collective history the conscious desire for salvation and instinctive curiosity, which has driven motive and capability to overcome seemingly insurmountable barriers to progress.
-Hope - once reduced to mere reproduction and biological inheritance - now takes on operational and active qualities.
+Pelanda purports that, "there exists in our collective history the conscious desire for salvation and instinctive curiosity, which has driven motive and capability to overcome seemingly insurmountable barriers to progress.
+Hope — once reduced to mere reproduction and biological inheritance — now takes on operational and active qualities.
 There is possible an alliance between curiosity and improvement that can result in boldness and solution.
-This metaphysical chemistry leads to Futurization.
+This metaphysical chemistry leads to Futurization."

 The book outlines seven missions to prepare for and initiate Futurization: (a) Strengthen the capitalist model; (b) Start the cognitive revolution; (c) Build the State of active guarantees; (d) Give the global market a propulsive political architecture; (e) Manage the technological revolution with strong and not weak thought; (f) Steer the artificial ecology; (g) Open the culture of humanism to evolutionary exo-destinies.